DanielMolinaR/danielmolinar.github.io/content/proposals/padelshop.en.md

 ### Scope of work, Timeline & Phases

-This solution would be summed up into one final deliverable which will be the user interface integrated and functional into padelshop.
+This solution would be summed up into one final deliverable which will be the user interface integrated and functional into padelshop's website.
 For that, during all the development a shopify account of the website would be needed.

 The following is a list of the deliverables included in the service proposal: